 Thrush/Overgrowth of yeast

 There are treatments for thrush that you can buy from the chemist.
-If these don’t work or you’re finding you need to use them regularly the symptoms you have may not be thrush and you should see a doctor.
+If these don’t work or you’re finding you need to use them regularly, the symptoms you have may not be thrush and you should see a clinician.
+See SHINE SA’s Vaginal Thrush Fact Sheet for more information.

 Other causes of irritation